 Run the self-cleaning programme regularly

 Most dishwashers feature a self-cleaning programme to clean any nooks and crannies that a regular cleaning can’t get to.
-Also, it uses the advantage of heat to kill any bacteria inside the appliance all thorough to the filter and drain system.
+Also, it uses the advantage of heat to kill any bacteria inside the appliance all through to the filter and drain system.

 Remember not to use regular dishwasher detergent with this programme.
 Either run it without detergent, or with commercially available self-cleaning agents.